DaveBitter/graduation_internship/end_report.md

 same space.
 This allows for an open office culture.
 There is a direct line between customer calls to feedback for developers.
 ViriCiti also provides space to learn.
-A few interns currently work here aswell as a few former interns.
+A few interns currently work here as well as a few former interns.

 ### The products